 The hot topic of the conference had been a scientific article published a few months earlier.
 Viruses are covered in tiny spikes that allow them to stick to cells.
 The article suggested Ebola's spikes were toxic.

-Geisbert and Feldmann technically were competitors in this field, but they were close friends.
+Geisbert and Feldmann technically were competitors in the field, but they also were close friends.
 Over beers, they discussed testing the paper's conclusions.

 Feldmann had been working with a virus called vesicular stomatitis, known as VSV, which is harmless in almost all humans.
 The virus was genetically similar in some ways to Ebola.
-Thanks to advances in genetic engineering, they could create VSV that grew Ebola's spikes.
+Thanks to advances in genetic engineering, it was possible to create VSV that grew Ebola's spikes.
 It was like one person having someone else's fingerprints.

-If the spikes weren't toxic, the scientists speculated, they could possibly use the same method to create a vaccine.
+If Ebola's spikes weren't toxic, as the other scientists suggested, they could possibly use the same method to create a vaccine.
 The immune system would mistake the retooled VSV for Ebola and produce defenses that could deal with it.

 There was another advantage.
 Ebola's spikes preferred to stick to those early warning dendritic cells and infect them.
 A vaccine armed the same way would protect the cells most in need.